Predrag-Jandric/Split-Smart/expense-splitter/BACKLOG.md

 ## README

-- make a yt video, put it online and link it in the README
-- make images and update readme with theme
-- deploy the app, TEST it and update live link in the readme
+- deploy the app, TEST it in chrome TOO ! and update live link in the readme
-- when project is finished, UPDATE readme so that its COMPLETE

 ---

 ## OVERALL

-- fix vulnerabilities
+- scroll to top upon route change

 ---

 ## DONE

+- fix vulnerabilities
+- fix search bar being bugged
+- when project is finished, UPDATE readme so that its COMPLETE
-- updated images
+- group member images should have a shadow
-- responsive edit contributions on small screens
-- replace notif toasts
-- test modal on small screens
-- why do circular elements distort on smaller sizes ?